leeturner/spring-boot-graphql-example/README.md

        }
     }

-You will notice that the above query does not contain all the parameters managed by the `Client` entity.
-We can return more or less data in the response by added more fields to the query:
+You will notice that the above query does not contain all the data managed by the `Client` entity.
+We can return more or less data in the response by changing the fields in the query:

 Query: